ShamkhalG/apk-observer/readme.md

 Program status, test and scan results are shown through a TUI (Text-based User Interface).
 In addition, the results are stored in a database for further analysis.

 # Prerequisites
-1. Download and install Android Studio must be installed on the computer.
+1. Download and install Android Studio.
 2. Install 12 Android Virtual Devices with following names and Android versions:
 - _**A4:** 4.4, **A5:** 5.1, **A6:** 6.0, **A7:** 7.1.1,_
 - _**A8:** 8.1, **A9:** 9.0, **A10:** 10.0, **A11:** 11.0,_